michaelmalamut/surfs_up/README.md

 ### Purpose

-The purpose is to provide data and a business if it will be sustainable year-round to run and evalutate if we could expand to other islands, and how conditions would vary for the business.
+The purpose is to provide data to a business if it will be sustainable year-round to run and evalutate if we could expand to other islands, and how conditions would vary for the business.

 ## Results